MichaelOreillyMor/BaseProject/README.md

 # 1 My Framework

-This game is built over GFFramework, my own framework that I have been developing for the past few weeks.
+This game is built over my own framework that I have been developing for the past few weeks.
 It works as a layer over Unity to speed up the games development process, it's still a work in progress.

 It's designed to use the GameInitializer to load only the managers needed in a similar way to how Unreal modules work.
 Only the GameStateManager or other implementation of